stoplightio/docs/articles/editor/environments.md

 ## Resolved Variables

-Resolved Variables shows a read-only view of the variables that are currently exposed to your editor, based on:
+Resolved Variables shows a read-only view of the variables that are currently exposed to your editor.
+They are based on:

 * Your current environment
 * Your private variables